CartoDB/cartodb/README.md

 # CartoDB #

 [CartoDB](http://www.cartodb.com) is a tool for analyzing, vizzualising and sharing your geospatial data in PostGIS.
 It's similar to Google Fusion Tables, but supercharged and open source!
-Watch some [videos of CartoDB in action](http://www.vimeo.com/channels/cartodb) to learn more.

 Each CartoDB is owned by its user, and is composed of: